open-gamma-ray-astro/gamma-astro-data-formats/source/results/flux_points/index.rst

 The SED format does not enforce a specific set of units but units should be defined in the column metadata for all quantities with physical dimensions.
 Recommended units are provided in the :ref:`sed_columns` section to indicate the dimensionality of each column.
+Column UCDs are intended for defining the type of physical quantity associated to each column (e.g. energy, photon flux, etc.).
+The convention for including UCDs in the column metdata is still under discussion and the UCDs defined in the current format are optional.

 The intended serialization format is a FITS BINTABLE with one row per energy bin.
 However any serialization format that supports tabular